How To Sleep Better And Maximise Your Fitness

 Studies have shown that exercising three to four times each week can improve your sleep more effectively than supplements.

-It was also found that high-intensity workouts where you exert yourself more can make your sleep more efficient.
+It was also found that high-intensity workouts where you exert yourself more can improve sleep.

 I like to schedule my workouts in advance, and I include both high-intensity workouts and low-intensity cardio throughout my week.

-Now that I have Arna, I usually workout in the evening — this means that my evening routine is even more important to help me wind down to a relaxed, sleep state after a full-body at-home workout.
+Now that I have Arna, I sometimes train later in the day, which means that my evening routine is even more important to help me wind down to a relaxed, sleep state after a full-body at-home workout.

 Prepare for the next day

 I find that I sleep better when I know I’m ready for the next day.
 In the evening I take the time to look at my schedule for the next day and make sure I have everything I need.

 If it’s a day when I have a workout planned, this means laying out my workout clothes so they're ready when I need them and making sure that I have plenty of healthy snacks ready to eat throughout the day.

 As a mum, every day needs a little extra planning!
-I need to make sure that I'm exercising around Arna's meal and sleep schedule.
-Now that she is eating solids there’s even more to think about!
+I need to make sure that I'm exercising around my work schedule and Arna's meal and sleep routine.

-I prepare all of these things — gym clothes, snacks, water bottle — so I have everything ready to have a successful day too.
+I prepare all my gym clothes, snacks, water bottle so I have everything ready to have a successful day.

 I also consider when the best times to eat will be around my workouts so I can make sure that I’ll have enough energy throughout the whole day!